 Yes, all of the work we do is guaranteed for life with proper cleaning and inspection.

 Can I trade my old jewelry for something new?

 Yes you can.
-Just bring in anything you have and we will make you an offer.
+Just bring in anything you own and we will make you an offer.

 Why do my gold rings turn my finger black?

-The most common reason for this is a simple as the ring needing to be cleaned.
+The most common reason for this is the ring needs to be cleaned.